VJAI/fibonacci/README.md

 ## Development

-Fork the repo or download the source-code and then open the terminal at the root of the project and run,
+Available in npm as "fibonacci-blog-template".
+You can also fork the repo or download the source-code and then open the terminal at the root of the project and run,

 ```
 npm install